dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 _Make_ is a common tool used for building many pieces of software due to how easy and common `make` is.
 Specifically GNU make.
 GNU make is also chosen as it comes installed by default in many linux distros, and is almost always available if it's not already installed.

 There are other make-like tools out there (xmake, nmake) but these are less popular, and therefore less standardized.
-For the lowest common denominator we'll stick with the original GNU make, which is discussed later on in it's chapter.
+For the lowest common denominator we'll stick with the original GNU make, which is discussed later on in its chapter.

 ## Quick Addendum: Easily Generating a Bootable Iso

 There are more details to this, however most bootloaders will provide a tool that lets us create a bootable iso, with the kernel, the bootloader itself and any other files we might want.
 For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-deploy` for version 3.x.

 While the process of generating an iso is straightforward enough when using something like xorisso, the process of installing a bootloader into that iso is usually bootloader dependent.
-This is covered more in detail in it's own chapter.
+This is covered more in detail in its own chapter.

 If just here for a quick reference, grub uses `grub-mkrescue` and a `grub.cfg` file, limine reqiures us to build the iso by yourselves with a `limine.cfg` on it, and then run `limine-deploy`.